Social media and political communication in the United States: 2020 presidential election

+Social media caused many controversies during the 2020 election.
+During the 2020 election, social media was the primary source of the spread of false information.
+Social media users also faced polarization due to social media algorithms, creating an echo chamber for social media users and only exposing themselves to their own beliefs.
 Facebook and Twitter, however, are facing intense criticism from lawmakers for their roles in politics, a criticism that is tied to antitrust concerns.
 A report from the House Judiciary subcommittee on antitrust stated, "In the absence of competition, Facebook’s quality has deteriorated over time, resulting in worse privacy protections for its users and a dramatic rise in misinformation on its platform."
 In response to these issues, Facebook has taken action and announced that it will not run any political ads in North America.

 After the election was formally called for Biden by media agencies ranging from CNN to Fox News, Donald Trump proceeded to contest the 2020 election results' authenticity, using social media platforms, while also contesting it via multiple lawsuits.
 Although all the lawsuits were unsuccessful, Donald Trump's social media campaign and Stop The Steal initiative during this period is perceived by many to have culminated in the 2021 storming of the United States Capitol.
-This ultimately led to Trump's Twitter account being shut down by Twitter, which cited a breach of their usage policy.
+This ultimately led to Donald Trump's Twitter account being shut down by Twitter, which cited a breach of their usage policy.
+However 22 months later after Donald Trump's Twitter band Donald Trump's Twitter got reinstated.
+Despite being reinstated on Facebook and Twitter, Donald Trump launched his own social media app, Truth Social, on February 21, 2022.